roseDovex/roseDovex/README.md

   and sometimes know what they're saying.
-And im learning some other English words too, because it's really hard to understand deep english words for me 😅
+And im learning some other English words too, because it's really hard to understand deep english words for me 😅 im always okay for cuds and hides!!>< in some cases i might have 'dni' on my name and not on a goodmood !
+(please cuddle w me when u have c+h on my name since when i put that im desperate for cuddles LIKE COME ON AND LITERALLY CUDDLE ME IM ALONE)

        ` ~ \\ 🍃   favorite artist and musics! // ლ
 <!---            (⁠つ⁠≧⁠▽⁠≦⁠)⁠つLAUFEY- my top one fav artist omg